mirabelluo/C_Personal_Projects/README.md

 # Mirabel's Personal Projects

-This is a personal repository for projects in C, below is a brief description of each project.
+This is a personal repository for my coding projects, below is a brief description of each project.

 ## Projects in C